Mike Davis Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Over his seven career matchups against the Saints, Davis averaged 5.4 rushing yards per game, 25.1 fewer yards than his over/under in Sunday's game.
+- Against the Saints, Davis' 5.4 rushing yards per game over his seven career matchups are 25.1 fewer than his over/under in Sunday's game.

 - Note: Davis' stats vs. Saints date back to 2016.

-- Allowing 95.4 rushing yards per game, the Saints have the fourth-ranked run defense in the league.
+- In terms of defending against the run, the Saints are fourth in the NFL, allowing 95.4 yards per game.

-- The Saints have given up 11 rushing touchdowns, fifth in the league.
+- The Saints have allowed 11 rushing touchdowns, fifth in the league.

 Recent Performances

-- Over his last three outings, Davis has run for 91 yards on 21 carries (30.3 ypg), with one touchdown.
+- Over his last three games, Davis has 91 rushing yards on 21 carries (30.3 yards per game), with one touchdown.

 Davis' Atlanta Teammates